brandur/sorg/content/passages-drafts/004-portugal.md

 ## Raw denim (#raw-denim)

+Now for a final note that doesn't involve anything related to travel or technology -- sort of the opposite in fact.
+I've recently had an unhealthy (for my wallet at least) fixation on the world of raw denim.

+What is that you might ask?
+Well, almost every pair of jeans you're likely to buy today will have been through some kind of [sanforization] process and pre-washed to shrink it or produce a distressed effect.
+It's also been increasingly more common for the very fabric of denim to be engineered away -- originally pure cotton, jeans are more likely to contain plastics like spandex with every passing year.

-> Raw denim (aka dry denim) is simply denim fabric that remains unwashed, untreated, and virtually untouched from when it rolls off the loom to when it is sold to you.
-It’s denim in its purest form.
+Raw denim foregoes all of this.
+It's unwashed, untreated, and largely untouched from the time it rolls off the (usually selvedge) loom to when it's sold.
+Compared to a normal pair of jeans it feels crispy and stiff, and it's up to the new owner to break it in.

-> Raw denim usually has a crispy and stiff feel and easily leaves traces of its indigo dye behind when it rubs against another surface–even your hands (this phenomenon is called crocking).
-Be careful what you rub up against when wearing a new pair of raw denim jeans, you might leave a bit of blue behind.

-> So why go through all this hassle just for a new pair of jeans?
-One of the biggest benefits of raw denim, and the indigo loss, is that they develop and age based on what you do in them and to them.
-Every mile you walk, every scrape on the concrete, every item you keep regularly in your pocket leaves its mark.
-The dark indigo dye slowly begins to chip away revealing the light electric blue and eventually the white cotton core of the denim yarns the more you wear them.
-What’s left is a wholly unique garment that was formed and faded to you and you alone.

-> It takes an awful lot of water to grow enough cotton for a pair of jeans, but washing and distressing them takes even more, an average of 42 liters per jean.
-By buying raw, none of that water needs to go to waste.
-It also doesn’t expose workers to the harmful chemicals often used to distress and wash denim.
+Next, you might rightly ask, why would you ever want this?
+Well there's a reasonable argument that you wouldn't, but raw denim's most interesting property is how it ages.
+Over time its indigo dye fades, most pronounced in places like where the fabric creases at the knees, or around regular items in pockets.
+Every pattern is unique to the jean and wearer, and often produces quite an appealing.
+Just take a look at some of the models from [Blue Owl's fade museum][fademuseum].

 ![Japan Blue fade](/assets/passages/004-portugal/jeans1@2x.jpg)

 ![Momotaro fade](/assets/passages/004-portugal/jeans2@2x.jpg)

-[Blue Owl's fade museum][fademuseum].

-[Heddels article on raw denim][rawdenim].
+There's also an argument to be made for environmentalism -- the industrial processes used in most jeans use water heavily, and the plastics they contain often degrade microscopically and end up in our oceans.
+I won't pretend those are the main reasons enthusiasts are into raw denim though -- it's a little like vinyl records in that there's no objective advantage, but there's some inherent je-ne-sais-quoi appeal to the art and romance of a physical craft.

-If podcasts are your thing, the _99% Invisible_-adjacent show _Articles of Interest_ did a [great episode on the subject][articlesofinterest] recently.
+Heddel's has [a good writeup on the subject][rawdenim].
+If podcasts are your thing, the _99% Invisible_-adjacent show _Articles of Interest_ did a [great episode on it][articlesofinterest] as well.

-If you happen to be in San Francisco, we're fortunate to have what's probably the world's most pre-eminent shop for raw denim in the [Self Edge][selfedge].
+If you're in San Francisco, we're fortunate to have the world's most pre-eminent shop for raw denim in the form of [Self Edge][selfedge].
+This place really is the most boutique of all boutique shops.
 Their prices will make your eyes water, but it's a neat place to visit.

+Over the Black Friday weekend I personally bought a pair of Pure Blue Japan jeans.
+Buying jeans that were unsanforized, unshrunk, and with no stretch, I sized up three sizes to an ostensibly slim fit jean whose fit at the time could only be described as baggy.
+I got home and soaked them almost immediately, and putting them on three days found that they'd shrunk down to a near-perfect fit.

 [articlesofinterest]: https://99percentinvisible.org/episode/blue-jeans-articles-of-interest-5/transcript/
 [fademuseum]: https://www.blueowl.us/blogs/fade-museum